vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/defined-entities/rde-hooks.md

 If the pre-delete hook execution is successful, the requested entity operation is executed (moving entity to `IN_DELETION` or deleting entity).
 However, if the hook execution fails, then the entity deletion is "canceled" - the entity remains unchanged.

 If an entity is in an `IN_DELETION` entity state before a pre-delete hook execution, the hook is not executed.
-Cloud Director proceeds as if the pre-delete hook execution is successful (we assume entity can be deleted).
+VMware Cloud Director proceeds as if the pre-delete hook execution is successful (we assume entity can be deleted).

 #### Post Delete Hook Behavior